-ssmcli getdisk <optional switches>
+You can use optional switches to get specific information, as follows:

-disk\position Use the format $e_d$ , where e is the enclosure number (1-10) and d is the disk number (0-9).
+disk_position Use the format e_d , where e is the enclosure number (1-10) and d is the disk number (0-9).
+For example, 2_3 represents disk 3 in enclosure 2.
+Valid enclosure values are the hexadecimal numbers 0 through 9, A (the hex representation of 10), and B (the hex representation for 11).
+Valid disk numbers are 0 through 9.
 When the disk-position is not entered, getdisk returns an inclusive report on all disks, regardless of what switches are set.
-To obtain only the information specified by the optional switches, set the disk-position switch in the getdisk command.

--bind Percent of the disk that is bound.

--capacity Disk capacity in blocks.

--hr Total number of hard read errors for all the disk modules in the LUN that persisted through all the retries.
-A growing number of hard errors may mean that one or more of the LUN's disk modules is nearing the end of its useful life.

--hs Hot spare information (NO if not hot spare)

--hw Total number of hard write errors for all the disk modules in the LUN that persisted through all the retries.
-A growing number of hard errors may mean that one or more of the LUN's disk modules is nearing the end of its useful life.

--lun Possible values include: a hexadecimal number, Unbound for an enclosure disk not bound to a LUN, or Empty for an empty enclosure disk slot.

--private Private space of disk in blocks.

--product Product ID of the disk.

--rb What percent of the disk is rebuilt.
+To obtain only the information specified by the optional switches, set the disk-position switch in the getdisk command. -bind Percent of the disk that is bound. -capacity Disk capacity in blocks. -hr Total hard read errors for all the disk modules in the LUN that persisted through all the retries.
+A growing number of hard errors may mean that one or more of the LUN's disk modules is nearing the end of its useful life. -hs Hot spare information (NO if not hot spare). -hw Total hard write errors for all the disk modules in the LUN that persisted through all the retries.
+A growing number of hard errors may mean that one or more of the LUN's disk modules is nearing the end of its useful life. -lun Possible values include: a hexadecimal number, Unbound for an enclosure disk not bound to a LUN, or Empty for an empty enclosure disk slot. -private Private space of disk in blocks. -product Product ID of the disk. -rb Percent of the disk that is rebuilt.